duckdb/duckdb-web/_posts/2021-10-29-duckdb-wasm.md

 await db.instantiate(bundle.mainModule, bundle.pthreadWorker);
 ```

-*You can also test the features and selected bundle in your browser using the web shell command `.config` .*
+*You can also test the features and selected bundle in your browser using the web shell command `.features` .*

 ## Multithreading

 In 2018, the Spectre and Meltdown vulnerabilities sent crippling shockwaves through the internet.
 Today, we are facing the repercussions of these events, in particular in software that runs arbitrary user code - such as web browsers.
 Shortly after the publications, all major browser vendors restricted the use of `SharedArrayBuffers` to prevent dangerous timing attacks. `SharedArrayBuffers` are raw buffers that can be shared among web workers for global state and an alternative to the browser-specific message passing.
 These restrictions had detrimental effects on WebAssembly modules since  `SharedArrayBuffers` are neccessary for the implementation of POSIX threads in WebAssembly.

 Without `SharedArrayBuffers`, WebAssembly modules can run in a dedicated web worker to unblock the main event loop but won't be able to spawn additional workers for parallel computations within the same instance.
 By default, we therefore cannot unleash the parallel query execution of DuckDB in the web.
-However, browser vendors have recently started to reenable `SharedArrayBuffers for Websites that are [cross-origin-isolated](https://web.dev/coop-coep/).
+However, browser vendors have recently started to reenable `SharedArrayBuffers` for websites that are [cross-origin-isolated](https://web.dev/coop-coep/).
 A website is cross-origin-isolated if it ships the main document with the following HTTP headers:

 ```
 Cross-Origin-Embedded-Policy: require-corp